DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Movement System Rework.md

 ## Known Bugs
 - The player does not stick to the floor properly when going down slopes too fast
 - Jumping as the player lands can sometimes make the player jump higher than usual
+- I'm pretty sure I fixed this, but there *was* a bug where dashing on probuilder slopes would cause the player to no-clip and fall into the slope